CI/CD with GitHub Actions

 - Navigate to your Kyma cluster.

-- Select the secret for more details (e.g. xsk-token-wf6jk).
+Service Account(e.g.xsk). - Select the secret for more details (e.g.

-- Click the Expand Allbutton to see all content.
+Expand Allbutton to see all content. - Copy the

 Setup